Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/11-Intro-to-UIKit/README.md

 - Identify common elements in iOS apps
 - Understand the relationship between scenes, views and view controllers
-- Familiarize with the concept of MVC
+- Describe MVC (Model, View, Controller) pattern
-- Familiarize with Autolayout
+- Use Autolayout to arrange elements in a view

 <!-- > -->